-This video explores the basics of room acoustics.
+This video explores the basics of room acoustics and also how to treat the acoustics of a room.
 Most of us are in smaller, residential listening spaces which are on average 12ft X 15ft X 8ft in size.
 We usually have problems with the lower end or bass frequencies in these types of rooms due to bass frequencies being longer and more powerful than treble frequencies.

-You may also want to add some diffusion into your room setup, usually on the back wall or near the tracking area.
-Diffusion will help with comb filtering, and flutter and slap echo, and it can also help with making your recordings sound more spacious.
+You may also want to add some diffusion into your room acoustic setup, usually on the back wall or near the tracking area with diffusion panels , sometimes called an acoustic diffusor or acoustic diffuser panel.
+Diffusion by using diffusors will help with comb filtering, and flutter and slap echo, and it can also help with making your recordings sound more spacious.

 Trying to get a great sound in this type of space can be difficult.
 But thanks to a little math, or calculating your room size, and a little bit of acoustic treatment, we can make our rooms sound much better.